packit/packit.dev/content/docs/configuration.md

 the dependencies are then installed into the Copr build environment each time the build is triggered.
 Be aware that this is a preparation phase and we want to build all the packages in Copr by default.

+#### packit_instances
+(*list of strings*) If you want to help us with catching issues or need some feature sooner than other users, you can use our staging instance that has the freshest code we have.
+For that, you can specify the instance(s) that will react to your jobs by using this configuration option.
+It uses `["prod"]` as the default, but you can set both (`["prod", "stg"]`) or just stage (`["stg"]`).
+You can also have a different setup for each job -- see [how the overriding works](#overriding-global-parameters) in the config file.

+Just be aware that:
+* You still need to install [the staging GitHub application](https://github.com/apps/packit-as-a-service-stg).
+* Staging application has fewer resources and can be a bit slower in responses.
+* If you use both instances, you will have twice the number of commit statuses.
+* Picking just one instance might be better for downstream jobs since both instances will work with the production instances of Fedora systems.

+Please, let us know when something looks weird or does not work with the staging app.
+By doing that, you are helping us be sure that we don't break your use-case.

 ## Packit-as-a-Service

 Packit service doesn't have any web interface to configure it,